Scholarships & Financial Aid

 College of Public Health Undergraduate Scholarships

-The College of Public Health offers a number of different funding sources for undergraduate students.
+The College of Public Health offers a number of different scholarships for undergraduate students based on need and academic merit.
+Learn more about available scholarships.